DanielSeehausen/fi-field-day/code/APP-GUIDE.md

 They stand alone and, assuming standard I/O for testing, and should be able to operate independently.

+TODO finish updating this

+Here is a crude drawing on the back of a paper plate:

 #### Browser Achievements/Leaderboard Client